-Premiered on ABC on 15 September 1949 (Thursdays 7:30-8:00).
-Last telecast: 12 September 1957.
-This was the only ABC program to rank in the top 15 when the A.C.
+Premiered on ABC on September 15, 1949 (Thursdays 7:30-8:00).
+Last telecast: September 12, 1957.
+This was the only ABC program to rank in the top fifteen when the A.C.
 Neilsen Co. began compiling national ratings for network programs.
-In 1950 it ranked #7 with a 41.2% share.
+In 1950, it ranked number seven, with a 41.2 percent share.
 The show was on ABC throughout its run.
-Reruns began on CBS on Saturday mornings in 1953 and continued to September 1960 and then on NBC for another four years.
+Reruns began on CBS on Saturday mornings in 1953, and continued to September 1960, and then on NBC for another four years.
 ABC showed reruns of it in late afternoons from 1958 to 1961.
 None of the network reruns featured John Hart as "The Lone Ranger", the other "Lone Ranger" from 1952-53.

-The radio program, the TV series used incidental music from Republic Pictures serials (although with new orchestral arrangements) to fit the many action sequences.
-Program creator George W. Trendle had obtain rights to the Republic music package as part of the deal for Republic to produce a second Lone Ranger serial.
-Originally on radio, the show had used German recordings of classical pieces, the only classical music retained later on the radio show and on TV were series' theme of Gioachino Rossini's "William Tell Overture". as well as "The Preludes" by Franz Liszt, used on radio as the bridge in and out of the middle commercial.
-During 1956-57, which was to become the last season of new episodes, the usual musical score supporting the action scenes was replaced by an incidental music package widely used in early filmed TV series, as well as low budget B pictures and theatrical serials.
+The radio program, the television series used incidental music from Republic Pictures serials (although with new orchestral arrangements) to fit the many action sequences.
+Program Creator George W. Trendle had obtained rights to the Republic music package as part of the deal for Republic to produce a second The Lone Ranger serial.
+Originally on radio, the show had used German recordings of classical pieces, the only classical music retained later on the radio show and on television were the series' theme of Gioachino Rossini's "William Tell Overture". as well as "The Preludes" by Franz Liszt, used on radio as the bridge in and out of the middle commercial.
+During 1956-57, which was the last season of new episodes, the usual musical score supporting the action scenes was replaced by an incidental music package widely used in early filmed television series, as well as low-budget "B" pictures and theatrical serials.
 This was at least a contributing factor to the series' sudden decline in popularity.